RolandWH/SapphireMC/README.md

-# SapphireMC
+# About SapphireMC
-My first Minecraft Forge mod made for 1.15.2.
+A mod that adds a whole bunch of sapphire related things to minecraft!
 <br/>

 # Requirements